cornell-colab/2025-SummerDH/pages/June 02/Introduction to DH.md

 * Posner, M. (2018).
 [Digital Humanities](https://catalog.library.cornell.edu/catalog/11352860).
 In M. Kackman, M. C. Kearney, & M. Kackman (Eds.), The craft of criticism: Critical media studies in practice.
 Routledge.

-### Assignment

-From the [list of projects](https://github.com/cornell-colab/2025-SummerDH/blob/main/pages/June%2002/List%20of%20Projects.md), choose 2-3 projects that interest you.
-You'll see that there is a category for Computational Text projects, and a category for Collections Projects, which is further divided into a subcollection of multi-year, funded projects created by large teams, and a subcollection of projects created by single investigators, usually students.
-If you decide to focus on the Collections projects, please choose at least one each of the team and the individual projects.
-Review the questions accompanying the list and come to the first session prepared to share.

 ## Session Activities
 ### Introductions and GitHub Intro
 Let's get to know each other and the platform we'll be using this summer!